Classroom Akhlaq Policy

 What is the Islamic dress code for the Jaaferiya School

 Girls: Loose black closed abaya, head scarf covering the neck part with no makeup or nail varnish and minimal or discrete jewellery.

 Boys: No shorts, jewellery (i.e. Earrings) or hats (aside from Muslim prayer hats) / hoods.Julba

 “Whoever joins himself (to another) in a good cause shall have a share of it, and whoever joins himself (to another) in an evil cause shall have the responsibility of it, and Allah controls all things.”
 [4:85]

-At the Idara Sunday school we expect all our students to have the best Akhlaq!
+At Jaaferiya school we expect all our students to have the best Akhlaq!
 Remember you are always responsible for your own Akhlaq!